 13. Studies suggest that animals dream too.
 These dreams are usually associated with their waking hour activities.

 12. Though with insufficient and inconsistent direct evidence, few studies indicate that late-night eating habits can trigger frequent nightmares.

 11. Women are more likely to have scary dreams than men.

-10. A multinational study, conducted in the United States, South Korea, and India, found out that a vast majority of people believe that content represents one’s desire and beliefs.
+10. A multinational study conducted in the United States, South Korea, and India found out that a vast majority of people believe that content represents one’s desires and beliefs.

 In a study conducted at Boston’s Israel Deaconess Medical Center in 2010, researchers asked about a hundred participants to navigate through a 3-D maze.
 Before the final session, however, the participants were asked to take a one-and-a-half-hour break.

 During the break, some were instructed to read books while others were encouraged to take a nap.
 Interestingly, those who dozed off having a dream about the maze performed way better in the task compared to those who didn’t.

 8. During Dreams, Our Body is Completely Paralyzed

 The involuntary muscles in our body become paralyzed when we dream and thus prevent us from physically acting out.
 During REM sleep, motor neurons in our body become partially inactive (due to hyperpolarization).
 This state is known as REM atonia.